its-a-feature/offensive_macos/README.md

 # Offensive MacOS
 This is a collection of macOS specific tooling, blogs, and other related information for offensive macOS assessments.

+If you find something that's not on here, open an issue or a merge request and we can get it added.

 ## Tools

 ### JavaScript for Automation (JXA)